gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 He was forty years old.

-The circumstances of his death remain officially unexplained — the medical records were lost, the death certificate lists "phrenitis," which may mean brain fever, may mean alcohol-related causes,
+The circumstances of his death remain officially unexplained.
+The medical records were lost, the death certificate lists "phrenitis," which may mean brain fever, may mean alcohol-related causes,